lindeloev/mcp-paper/README.md

 This paper formally introduces the [mcp package](https://github.com/lindeloev/mcp) for (Bayesian) regression with multiple change points.
+See citation info at the link or type `citation("mcp")` in your R console.